George Marsden (rugby): Rugby union

-When Bradford converted from the rugby union code to the rugby league code on 29 August 1895, George Marsden would have been 14 years of age.
-Consequently, he was too young to have been a rugby union footballer for Bradford FC, and he won his England (RU) caps during 1900 at Morley R.F.C., changing club and code to Bradford and rugby league in 1900.

-Championship final appearances
+Rugby League

+Club career

-George Marsden played and was captain in Bradford FC's 5–0 victory over Salford in the Championship tiebreaker during the 1903–04 season at Thrum Hall, Hanson Lane, Halifax on Thursday 28 April 1904, in front of a crowd of 12,000.
+Marsden played and was captain in Bradford FC's 5–0 victory over Salford in the Championship tiebreaker during the 1903–04 season at Thrum Hall, Hanson Lane, Halifax on Thursday 28 April 1904, in front of a crowd of 12,000.

-Challenge Cup Final appearances

-George Marsden played and was captain in Bradford's 5–0 victory over Salford in the 1906 Challenge Cup Final during the 1905–06 season at Headingley, Leeds, on Saturday 28 April 1906, in front of a crowd of 15,834.
+Marsden played and was captain in Bradford's 5–0 victory over Salford in the 1906 Challenge Cup Final during the 1905–06 season at Headingley, Leeds, on Saturday 28 April 1906, in front of a crowd of 15,834.

+Marsden spent three years out the game for "business reasons", but returned to play for Bradford Northern in 1910, acting as club captain.

+Representative honours

+Marsden won cap(s) for Yorkshire (RL) while at Bradford between 1900 and 1906.

+He won a cap for England (RL) while at Bradford F.C. in 1905 against Other Nationalities.

 Rugby union administration

 Despite his previous involvement in rugby league, and the animosity between rugby union and rugby league, George Marsden was one of the founding members of the rugby union club Fylde Rugby Club in 1919.